-About Flusso
+About Flusso Project

 We are a non-profit cultural organisation based in the Apulia region of southern Italy.
 Our goal is to support artists, researchers, and cultural practitioners through residencies, interdisciplinary collaborations, and exchange across diverse creative and academic fields.